KrishnaswamyLab/PHATE/README.md

 #### Tutorial and Reference

 For more information and a tutorial, read the [phateR README](https://github.com/KrishnaswamyLab/phateR).
-Documentation is available in the R help viewer with `help(phateR::phate)`.
+Documentation is available at <https://CRAN.R-project.org/package=phateR/phateR.pdf> or in the R help viewer with `help(phateR::phate)`.
 A tutorial notebook running PHATE on a single-cell RNA-seq dataset is available at <http://htmlpreview.github.io/?https://github.com/KrishnaswamyLab/phateR/blob/master/inst/examples/bonemarrow_tutorial.html> or in `phateR/inst/examples`.

 ### Help